Brewer219/osticket-prereqs/README.md

-## 2. Double-click on the PHP Manager "Register New PHP Version"
+## 2. Once I got to my IIS Manager home page I then double-click on the PHP Manager "Register New PHP Version" which is shown in my image below:
 <details><summary>See screenshot 1</summary>

 <img src="images/Step 2b.png" width="60%">